-As a general pediatric surgeon, I perform surgeries on newborns through adolescents who need emergency surgery and elective procedures.
-I use minimally invasive approaches for both simple and complex procedures, and I perform outpatient surgeries through Cincinnati Children's unique, Same-Day Evaluation and Procedure Program.
+I'm chief of staff and a pediatric surgeon at Cincinnati Children's.
+I treat children from birth to adolescence who need general and thoracic surgery and emergency care.
+I use minimally invasive techniques for both simple and complex procedures.
+Additionally, I perform outpatient surgeries through Cincinnati Children's unique Same-Day Consultation and Procedure Program.

-I have been honored to be named a Top Doctor in Cincinnati by Cincinnati Magazine for the past several years in a row.
-In addition, I have had the honor of being the president of the Pediatric Trauma Society and receiving two separate team-based awards.
-One is for inflammatory bowel disease care, and the other for the trauma-team care at Cincinnati Children's.
+I'm proud to have been named one of Cincinnati's Top Doctors for the past 10 years, and I have had the honor of being the president of the Pediatric Trauma Society.
+I have received two clinical care awards, one for inflammatory bowel disease and the other for trauma team care.

-Outside the hospital, I enjoy spending time with my family and relaxing outside listening to music.
+Outside the hospital, I enjoy spending time with my wife and family, vacationing at the beach and socializing with friends.